 If you're still not sure, your child can have their the MMR vaccine anyway.
 It's safe to get 2 doses again.

 How effective is immunisation against mumps?

 You need 2 doses of MMR.
 2 doses protects up to 90 in 100 people from mumps.

 Usually, children have the first dose of MMR at 12 months because MMR immunisation does not work as well in infants under 12 months.

 A small number of people who have had MMR immunisation will still catch mumps.
 But, they're less likely to get serious complications from the illness.

 Who should have MMR immunisation?

-Children usually have 2 doses of MMR.
-From 1 October 2020, children will have their first dose at 12 months of age and a second dose at 15 months of age.
+Children usually have 2 doses of MMR - a first dose at 12 months of age and a second dose at 15 months of age.

 Babies and children who have not had their MMR immunisation are at greatest risk of the disease.
 Babies aged 6 to 11 months can have their MMR immunisation early if there is a high risk of exposure to mumps (for example, during outbreaks).
 These babies will still need MMR at 12 and 15 months because MMR immunisation tends not to work as well in young babies.